oracle/fmw-kubernetes/OracleSOASuite/kubernetes/monitoring-service/README.md

 ```
 The script will perform the following steps:

-- Helm install `prometheus-community/kube-prometheus-stack` of version "16.5.0" if `setupKubePrometheusStack` is set to `true`.
+- Helm install `prometheus-community/kube-prometheus-stack` if `setupKubePrometheusStack` is set to `true`.
 - Deploys WebLogic Monitoring Exporter to Administration Server.
 - Deploys WebLogic Monitoring Exporter to `soaCluster` if `wlsMonitoringExporterTosoaCluster` is set to `true`.
 - Deploys WebLogic Monitoring Exporter to `osbCluster` if `wlsMonitoringExporterToosbCluster` is set to `true`.